-As I consider biblical spirituality, I feel a strong pull to community, a place where significant spiritual connections occur.
+As I consider biblical Christianity, I feel a strong pull to community, a place where significant spiritual connections occur.
 This should be our experience at church, the reality of church, but it seldom is.

 A friend read my updated home page on this website and asked, “Where do we find Christian community?”
 Her plea bordered on the imperative, “Tell us where.”